shapehq/slack-chatgpt/README.md

 - `im:history`
 - `chat:write.public`

-Take note of your bot's OAuth token and your app's signing secret as you will need [add bot to your Cloudflare worker later](https://github.com/shapehq/slack-chatgpt#add-your-secrets-to-the-cloudflare-worker).
+Take note of your bot's OAuth token and your app's signing secret as you will need [add both to your Cloudflare worker later](https://github.com/shapehq/slack-chatgpt#add-your-secrets-to-the-cloudflare-worker).

 #### Responding to Mentions and Direct Messages